jdavredbeard/heavywater-interview-project/README.md

 - `pip3 install -r requirements.txt` - install training dependencies
 - `python3 train.py` - cleans the data removing rows that are missing labels or words and trains a new model, which is saved to `../prediction/model` dir.
 Also saves pickles of label decoder, vectorizer, and selector objects needed later for making predictions to the `../prediction/pickles` dir

+Testing the model:

+The best accuracy over the whole dataset that I've been able to produce so far is about 87%.
+However, as the class distribution plot shown at the end of the training script illustrates, the class frequency is not evenly distributed, so the model will most likely be better at recognizing a BILL or POLICY CHANGE than an INTENT TO CANCEL NOTICE.
+Simple testing of the model seems to bear this out.

+- `cd` into prediction dir
+- `python3 -m venv virt` - create virtualenv
+- `source virt/bin/activate` - activate virtualenv
+- `pip3 install -r requirements.txt` - install webapp/prediction dependencies
+- `python3 tests.py` - run tests against `get_prediction()`

+More thorough testing would include a larger sample of each document class to get an estimate of the accuracy of the model on each class.

 Framing the deployment problem: